deity-io/falcon-platform-docs/versioned_docs/version-2/platform/integration/magento2/overview.md

 ## Overview

-Falcon Platform provides the best front-end experiences for Magento 2 platform.
+DEITY Platform provides the best front-end experiences for Magento 2 platform.

 We support **magento >= 2.3**

-Falcon magento module is required to run with Falcon Platform.
+Falcon magento module is required to run with DEITY Platform.
 Magento module is based on core REST API of Magento platform.

 ## Supported Features